Narunzo/Narunzo/README.md

-- Hi, I’m Narunzo
+- Hi, I’m Narunzo!
-- I like making RPGs of any kind.
+- I like like to script on the Roblox gaming platform.
-- I’m currently learning Javascript for my Discord bot and Luau on Roblox.
+- I’m currently learning Javascript for my Discord bot and Know a lot of Luau by Roblox.
-- I’m looking to collaborate on my Roblox games/projects.
+- I’m looking for collaborators on my Roblox games/projects.
 - How to reach me: Send a friends request to Narunzo#0001 on Discord.

 <!---